What is FMLA?

 The Family and Medical Leave Act was designed to protect employee rights to their job when experiencing medical stress for themselves or a family member.
 It is prohibited under the FMLA for employers to fire or discriminate against employees for taking approved FMLA leave or interfering with or rejecting the employee’s right to exercise FMLA.
 While the employee is on an extended leave, if they follow procedure and do not use more time than allotted under FMLA, they have the right to return to their job without discrimination, retaliation or demotion.

-If you have taken FMLA leave and your employer terminated you, discriminated against you, or retaliated against you and your job was negatively affected, then contact a FMLA lawyer in Columbus, Ohio to review your case and assist you in filing charges against your employer.
-The nuances of FMLA can be difficult to navigate, making it important to have a skilled and experienced Ohio FMLA attorney on your side to help you.
+If you have taken FMLA leave and your employer terminated you, discriminated against you, or retaliated against you and your job was negatively affected, then contact a FMLA lawyer in to review your case and assist you in filing charges against your employer.
+The nuances of FMLA can be difficult to navigate, making it important to have a skilled and experienced attorney on your side to help you.

-If you believe that your employer has breached FMLA laws and retaliated against you or discriminated against you for requesting and/or taking FMLA leave, contact the Ohio FMLA attorneys with Barkan Meizlish, LLP for a free consultation.
+If you believe that your employer has breached FMLA laws and retaliated against you or discriminated against you for requesting and/or taking FMLA leave, contact Barkan Meizlish, LLP for a free consultation.
 Our team of legal experts can help you determine your options when your rights under FMLA have been violated by an employer.
 We are ready to provide legal counsel for your next steps.
 Gathering evidence and documentation are an important part in filing a FMLA claim.
 It is imperative that you don’t miss any crucial evidence that would help your case.

 Fill out the form below to get started.